andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 <p align='left'><image src='images/appendix/Leicestershire.png' width=900></p>

-###### *Figure A.4: Land class maps of Leicestershire in 1990 and 2024 used to show the establishment of new DW in previously arable or grassland areas.*
+###### *Figure A.4: Land class maps of Leicestershire in 1990 and 2024 used to show the establishment of new DW and urban areas in previously arable or grassland regions.*
 <br />
 <br />
 <br />